-When the Presidents Cup comes to Charlotte September 20-25, it will be the tournament’s first trip to the Southeast.
+When the Presidents Cup comes to Charlotte September 20-25, it will be the event’s first trip to the Southeast.
 Let SouthPark be your guide to all the food and drink, entertainment and fan experiences coming to the Queen City.

 by Sharon Smith

-The tournament is approaching sellout status for Grounds and Hospitality packages.
+The event is approaching sellout status for Grounds and Hospitality packages.
 For competition days, Thursday and Sunday have limited inventory, while Grounds for Friday and Saturday are sold out.
 Learn more about purchasing tickets, here.

 Charlotteans love to eat local and the Presidents Cup is a big opportunity to showcase what the Queen City has to offer year-round.
 The PGA wants to make sure visitors get a sense of the local flavor and culture here, which is why organizers announced food partnerships with several NoDa and South End restaurants: